feature-sliced/documentation/DEV.md

 pnpm og:background
 ```

-Titles render in Roboto Mono, committed under `src/pages/og/_fonts/`, the typeface the Docusaurus-era generator used.
-The file has to live in the repository: CanvasKit draws with the font data it is given, so there is no system font stack to inherit, and CI runners bring no fonts of their own.
-Glyphs outside the family are dropped rather than substituted, so a preview containing non-Latin text needs a font that covers it, added to `FONT_FAMILIES`.
-The build logs the families it loaded, which is the quickest way to check a new file.
+Fonts live in `src/pages/og/_fonts/` and are committed because CanvasKit only draws with the font data it is handed, and CI runners carry no fonts of their own.
+A locale in a script the current fonts do not cover needs one of its own, listed in `FONT_FAMILIES`.

+The Noto subsets come from Fontsource (`https://cdn.jsdelivr.net/fontsource/fonts/<family>@latest/<file>`), which packages them under a `… Thin` family name, so a replacement has to match the names the build logs on load.

 ## Preview